 Disease Prevention Properties of Organic Carrots

-Foods that can help lower your health risks and prevent serious diseases are important and carrots are definitely at the top of the list.
-A great source of vitamin C, carrots have the ability to help boost your immune system.
-Some research indicates that consuming beta-carotene is associated with reducing the risk of some cancers, and even strokes.
-Carrots can also decrease the risk of developing diseases such as diabetes, high blood pressure, and heart disease.
+Foods that can help lower your health risks and prevent serious diseases are essential, and carrots are definitely at the top of the list.
+A great source of vitamin C, carrots can help boost your immune system.
+Some research indicates that consuming beta-carotene reduces the risk of some cancers and even strokes.
+Carrots can also decrease the risk of developing diabetes, high blood pressure, and heart disease.

-Vitamin A is often deficient in people with any type of autoimmune disease, with Hashimoto’s being no exception.
-Vitamin A is an antioxidant and important for immune function.
-For the thyroid, vitamin A works together with zinc and vitamin E to convert T4 to T3 in appropriate amounts.
-A form of vitamin A are the carotenoids which are precursors to vitamin A. Carotenoids can be found in yellow and orange colored vegetables such as sweet potatoes and carrots, as well as other green vegetables.
+Vitamin A is often deficient in people with autoimmune diseases, with Hashimoto’s being no exception.
+Vitamin A is an antioxidant and essential for immune function.
+Vitamin A works together with zinc and vitamin E to convert T4 to T3 in appropriate amounts for the thyroid.
+A form of vitamin A is the carotenoids, precursors to vitamin A. Carotenoids are found in yellow and orange colored vegetables such as sweet potatoes and carrots, and other green vegetables.

-Even regular consumption of organic carrots can provide you with some of the excellent health benefits provided in this article.
-And you automatically get extra points if you have access to a raw juice juicer, you can enjoy the health benefits of lots of carrots without having to crunch your way through them.
-Sounds like a win-win to me!
+Even regular consumption of organic carrots can provide you with some excellent health benefits this article offers.
+And you automatically get extra points if you have access to a raw juice juicer; you can enjoy the health benefits of lots of carrots without crunching your way through them.
+It sounds like a win-win to me!